-In Figure~\ref{fig:shockwavefront1d} the jet can be seen accumulating a shock of number density $10^{11}$ cm$^{-3}$.
+In Figure~\ref{fig:shockwavefront1d} the jet can be seen accumulating a shock of number-density $10^{11}$\,cm$^{-3}$.
 This density is consistent with IRIS observations of spicules in the corona~\citep{Alissandrakis2018}.
-The simulation does show that changes in the magnetic field happen behind the shockwave front's direction of motion.
-Figure~\ref{fig:spiculefield1d} implies the change in the magnetic field is a consequence of the jet and the rising magnetic field density in the plane of the simulation is due to compression from the shock itself.
-The shock in the frictional heating term, $\frac{\rho_i \nu_{in} \| \textbf{V} - \textbf{U} \|^2}{n_n}$, seen in Figure~\ref{fig:spiculefriction1d} coincides exactly at the shock showing enhanced heating behind the shockfront.
-The cause of the shock climb is the thermal pressure behind and in front of the shock.
+The simulation does show that changes in the magnetic-field happen behind the shock wave front's direction of motion.
+Figure~\ref{fig:spiculefield1d} implies the change in the magnetic-field is a consequence of the jet and the rising magnetic-field density in the plane of the simulation is due to compression from the shock itself.
+The shock in the frictional-heating term [$\rho_\text{i} \nu_\text{in} \| \vec{V} - \vec{U} \|^2/n_\text{n}$] seen in Figure~\ref{fig:spiculefriction1d} coincides exactly with the shock showing enhanced heating behind the shock front.
+The cause of the shock traveling upward is the thermal-pressure behind and in front of the shock.

-The jet's temperatures and speed are much larger than observed.
-This is mostly due to the fact that in our model we have not included the radiative loss effect in the energy equations.
-The larger than reality shock heating because of the greater flow speed may also further amplify the temperature.
-The over-estimated temperature of the downstream medium may also lead to estimate of the collision frequencies.
-This growing downstream temperature has a compounding effect on the thermal pressure gradient downstream and upstream and causes the speeds to go supersonic.
+The jet's temperatures and speed are much larger than observed on the Sun.
+This is mostly due to the fact that in our model we have not included the radiative loss in the energy equation.
+The larger-than-reality shock heating because of the greater flow speed may also further amplify the temperature.
+The over-estimated temperature of the downstream medium may also lead to larger collision frequencies.
+This growing downstream temperature has a compounding effect on the thermal-pressure gradient downstream and upstream and causes the speeds to go supersonic.
 Further studies will incorporate the photo-chemistry and also radiative losses.
 These implementations will help to see how they affect shock formation and the energy balance inside the chromosphere.
-It is also important to note that this shock travels at super-Alfv\'enic speeds so it is a super-Alfv\'enic jet.
+It is also important to note that this shock travels at super-Alfv\'enic speeds.